akshay-patade/DSA-MATERIAL/README.md

 # DSA-MATERIAL
-Questions of leetcode and gfg that are solve
+Questions of leetcode and gfg that are solved